SmileiPIC/Smilei/doc/Sphinx/particle_injector.rst

 Injected macro-particles therefore do not contribute to the current and fields of the current iteration but they are taken into account in the diagnostics.

-The method implemente in Smilei in schematically shown in :ref:`fig_particle_injector`.
+The method implemented in Smilei in schematically shown in :ref:`fig_particle_injector`.

 .. _fig_particle_injector: